k78ma/quartz/content/3A/MTE 325/Digital to Analog Converter Errors.md

   - digital to analog converter errors
   - glitching
 ---
-We defined [[Digital to Analog Converter Specifications|parameters for DAC specification]]; what are some errors DACs suffer from?
+We defined [[DAC Specifications|parameters for DAC specification]]; what are some errors DACs suffer from?

 ## Gain and Offset Errors
 Gain and offset errors are not dependent on the input code.